apollostack/graphql-server/packages/apollo-server-azure-functions/README.md

 ## Enabling health checks

 To enable the health checks it's necessary to modify the route template in the `function.json` file.
-To accomplish this adds the `*` wildcard to the `route` property into the `bindings` section.
+To accomplish this add the `*` wildcard to the `route` property into the `bindings` section.

 ```
 {